openforis/sepal-doc/docs/source/workflows/area_estimation.rst

         As you become more familiar with the landscape, data limitations, and the ability of the land cover classification methods to discriminate some classes better than others, you will undoubtedly need to update your definitions.

     -   As you develop your definitions, you should be relating back to your applications.
 Make sure that your definitions meet your project objectives.
-For example, if you are creating a map to be used as part of your UNFCCC greenhouse gas reporting documents you will need to make sure that your definition of forest meets the needs of this application.
+For example, if you are creating a map to be used as part of your United Nations Framework Convention on Climate Change (UNFCCC) greenhouse gas reporting documents, you will need to make sure that your definition of forest meets the needs of this application.

     .. note::

         The above land cover tree is an excerpt of text from the Methods and Guidance from the Global Forest Observations Initiative (GFOI) document that describes the Intergovernmental Panel on Climate Change (IPCC) 2003 Good Practice Guidance (GPG) forest definition and suggestions to consider when drafting your forest definition.
-When creating your own decision tree, be sure to specify if your definitions follow a specific standard, e.g., using ISO standard Land Cover Meta-Language (LCML, ISO 19144-2) or similar.
+When creating your own decision tree, be sure to specify if your definitions follow a specific standard (e.g. using ISO standard Land Cover Meta-Language [LCML, ISO 19144-2] or similar).

     -   During this online training course, you will be mapping land cover across the landscape using the Landsat composite, a moderate resolution data set.
 You may develop definitions based upon your knowledge from the field or from investigating high resolution imagery.
 However, when deriving your land cover class definitions, it's also important to be aware of how the definitions relate to the data used to model the land cover.